Parking at SSP

 How do customers pay for parking?

-It is also an option to sign up to Evology (by Parking Eye) where automatic payments can be taken from a designated account.
+It is also an option to sign up to Website Evology Autopay (by Parking Eye) where automatic payments can be taken from a designated account with funds added.

 -